felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 > Note: `(Persist m, Log m)` is equivalent to currying the constraints as above.

-To run it we can simply run it using:
+To run it we use the following:

 ```haskell
 runReaderT (createNewUser request) (logger, persistence)